Honors students present and discuss their completed projects in at least two different moments in their last semester:

-Students must present their completed Senior Honors Project at either the Spring Symposium or Fall Forum.
-The oral presentation requirement at these events includes a 12-minute powerpoint presentation with a 3-minute question and answer segment.
+Second, students must present their completed Senior Honors Project at either the Spring or Fall Undergraduate Showcase for Research and Creative Work.
+For details regarding the oral presentation requirement at these events please the Undergraduate Showcase Website.

-In some cases, departments may have additional requirements.
-Students in Global Environmental Sciences, for example, are expected to give a public defense of their thesis in addition to presenting at the Symposium or Forum and engaging in a conversation.
+Lastly, in some cases, departments may have additional requirements.
+Students in Global Environmental Sciences, for example, are expected to give a public defense of their thesis in addition to presenting at the Undergraduate Showcase and engaging in a conversation.
 Students should check with their individual program requirements.